 Fortunately, the California Labor Commission has defended misclassified Uber drivers in the past (although its decision is only an administrative one, meaning it affects individual drivers, not groups of drivers like in a class action lawsuit).
 Most recently, the California Labor Commission ruled an Uber driver was entitled to unemployment benefits.
 Individual Uber drivers can still file complaints with the California Labor Commission.

-The Los Angeles labor law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help victims of wage theft and workplace discrimination.
+The Los Angeles labor law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help victims of wage theft and workplace discrimination.